sotakao/STUOD_Hackathon_2021/README.md

 ### Datasets

-Several datasets are already available on this github repository, including some toy datasets that are used for the tutorials.
-This includes:
+Some datasets are already available on this github repository, which includes:
 - Synthetic data from Lorenz '63 and '96 models (used in `tutorials`)
 - Toy version of the meteoblue dataset (used in `tutorials`)
 - Full version of the meteoblue dataset for Challenge 1 (14.5MB total)